 Which treatments help in teenagers and adults?

 Anti-inflammatory and antifungal creams and shampoos can effectively relieve the symptoms of seborrheic dermatitis in teenagers and adults.
-But these medications only have a temporary effect, so they won’t get rid of it for good.
+But these medications only have a temporary effect, so they won’t get rid of the rash for good.